MILI-Information Technology in Healthcare

 Medical Industry Leadership Institute 6562

-This course is designed for students interested in the medical industry and harnessing the resources of the emerging health information age.
-The course will focus on 1) the theory and conceptual base for healthcare information technology (IT), 2) applications of current and developing health IT applications, and 3) approaches to evaluating the effectiveness of health IT systems.
+This course is designed for those with an interest in the medical industry and in harnessing the resources of the emerging health information age.
+The course will focus on the theory and conceptual base for healthcare information technology (IT), applications of current and developing health IT applications, and approaches to evaluating the effectiveness of health IT systems.

 By the completion of this course, students will have acquired a broad perspective on the use of information systems for healthcare management decisions.
 Specifically, the course seeks to provide students with the skills to complete the following tasks: